brian-wastle/Xemu-BLE-Dongle/README.md

 You will need to acquire up a hardware ID for your device, which is comprised of a Vendor ID (VID) and a Product ID (PID).
 These are typically licensed by the USB consortium.
 These can be very expensive.
 More details on configuration follow.

 In order for this device to be advertised over BLE so that Xemu will map it correctly, your PC will need to recognize the device over Bluetooth as a Microsoft Xbox controller.
-This could, theoretically, only be accomplished by spoofing an official Microsoft device, so solutions for Xemu auto mapping are in the works.
+This could only be accomplished by spoofing an official Microsoft device, so solutions for Xemu auto mapping are in the works.

 **Targets**

 - Hyperkin DuchesS
 - ESP‑IDF 5.5.x, Espressif ESP32‑S3-USB‑OTG dev board.
+- 3.7V 1000mAh LiPo Battery
 - Windows 11 and Linux Debian/Ubuntu
-- 3.7V 1000mAh LiPo Battery

 **Directory Layout**
 - `main/esp_hid_device_main.c` — App bootstrap (NVS, GAP, BLE HID initialization)